grinnellm/SpawnLocations/README.md

 Grinnell et al.
 ([In prep.](https://github.com/grinnellm/HerringSpawnDocumentation/blob/master/SpawnIndexTechnicalReport.pdf))
 has details on how we calculate the Pacific Herring spawn index.
-Note that the 'spawn index' represents the raw survey data only, and is not scaled by the spawn survey scaling parameter *q* ([CSAS 2018](http://www.dfo-mpo.gc.ca/csas-sccs/Publications/SAR-AS/2018/2018_002-eng.html));
+Note that the 'spawn index' is not scaled by the spawn survey scaling parameter *q* ([CSAS 2018](http://www.dfo-mpo.gc.ca/csas-sccs/Publications/SAR-AS/2018/2018_002-eng.html));
 therefore it is a relative index of spawning biomass.